opencog/cogserver/opencog/cogserver/proxy/README.md

  * SpaceFrames need to be handled in the StorageNodes!
  * The support for SpaceFrames by the CogStorageNode is currently incomplete and broken.
+ * Implement a caching read-through node, so that read requests hit the disk only the first time, and subequent reads do not go to disk a second time.

 ### Issues
  * The ReadThruProxy cannot proxy queries for `cog-node` and `cog-link`